Best Cloud Gaming Services 2023

 With Pro, users get 80 hours of playtime each month with access to 170 games.
 There is still no Full HD, though the official website claims that 1080p will soon be implemented.

-Vortex can be a good option but only for people new to cloud gaming services.
-If you have used any of the other services we listed above, this one is unlikely to fulfill your needs.
+Vortex can be a reasonable option but only for people new to cloud gaming services.
+If you have used any of the other services we listed above, this one is unlikely to satisfy your requirements.

 The Pros:

-• Access to some of the best PlayStation game exclusives
+• Access to some of the best PlayStation game exclusivesrnGame library dating back to the PS2rnSupports 1080p@60FPS

 The Cons:

-PlayStation Now is a cloud gaming service developed by Sony, allowing PS4, PS5, and Windows users to play games from current and previous PlayStation generations.
+PlayStation Now is a cloud gaming service developed by Sony, allowing PS4, PS5, and Windows users to play games from contemporary and former PlayStation generations.

-Some of those exclusives include The Last Of Us 1 and 2, the entire God of War franchise, Marvel’s Spider-Man, Bloodborne, Demon Souls (remake), and many more.
-You will gain immediate access to these games once subscribed.
+Some of those exclusives include The Last Of Us 1 and 2, the entire God of War franchise, Marvel’s Spider-Man, Bloodborne, Demon Souls (remake), and numerous more.
+You will gain instant access to these games once subscribed.
 There is no need for individual licensing.

 To properly use PS Now, it’s best to have a DualShock controller, specifically a DS4.
 The PS5 DualSense controllers are not supported.